ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: common_mode_offset

     Specifies, in volts, the value the signal generator adds to or subtracts from the arbitrary waveform data.
-This attribute applies only when you set the NIFGEN_ATTR_TERMINAL_CONFIGURATION attribute to NIFGEN_VAL_DIFFERENTIAL.
+This attribute applies only when you set the :py:data:`nifgen.Session.terminal_configuration` attribute to :py:data:`~nifgen.TerminalConfiguration.DIFFERENTIAL`.
 Common mode offset is applied to the signals generated at each differential output terminal.

     The following table lists the characteristics of this property.